Dissipation-Induced Steady States in Topological Superconductors: Mechanisms and Design Principles: Appendices

 The Hamiltonian $\hat{H}_{LS}$, the so-called Lamb shift, is the correction to the unitary dynamics due to virtual transitions of fermions from the superconductor to the reservoir and back.
 The term $\mathcal{D}[\,\hat{\rho}\,]$ describes the dissipative effects due to coupling to the reservoir.
 In order to transform it to the standard GKSL form, \eqref{Lindblad_eq}, we benefited from the eigenbasis of the matrix $\gamma$\,:

-Here we assume that $\sqrt{\lambda_v} \in \mathbb{R}_{+}$ or $i\,\mathbb{R}_{+}$.
+Here we assume that $\sqrt{\lambda_v} \geq 0$.
+It is important to note that since we did not employ the so-called rotating wave approximation, see, e.g., Ref.\cite{prosen10b, landi22}, the matrix $\gamma$ is not guaranteed to be positive-definite.
+Therefore, the practical application of Eqs.\,\eqref{rho_evolv3}-\eqref{L_fin} requires an additional analysis of positivity of $\sqrt{\lambda_{v}}$.
 Therefore, tunnel junction between the superconductor and the reservoir results in the GKSL equation with jump operators $\hat{L}_v$ which are linear in the fermionic operators.
 We note that the reservoir is equivalent to $\rk\gamma$ dissipative baths.